Decades of discovery set to revolutionise healthcare

 Over 20 years later, Professor Hagan Bayley used site directed mutagenesis techniques to modify membrane proteins for the application of nanopore sequencing.
 Site-directed mutagenesis presented an invaluable opportunity to manipulate the fundamental building blocks of DNA and proteins, and in recognition of this contribution, Dr Smith was awarded the 1993 Nobel Prize for chemistry.

-Nanopore sequencing was pioneered by Professor Bayley, starting in the early 1980s when his team began studying the structure of a doughnut shaped protein called α-hemolysin in Staphylococcus aureus bacteria.
+The story of nanopore sequencing starts in the early 1980s with work on the structure of a doughnut shaped protein called α-hemolysin in Staphylococcus aureus bacteria.
 S. aureus is a common bacterium responsible for causing a wide range of infections by destroying red blood cells via the α-hemolysin protein; α-hemolysin forms a pore on the red blood cell’s membrane and perforates it, causing it to leak its contents.
-At the time when Professor Bayley and his team were studying the structure of α-hemolysin, the possibility of nanopore sequencing was not on their agenda.
+At the time when Professor Hagan Bayley and his team were studying the structure of α-hemolysin, the possibility of nanopore sequencing was not on their agenda.
 However, by the late 1980s thanks to nearly 40 years of DNA research and the development of techniques such as single ion channel recording, it was clear that an artificial membrane with embedded α-hemolysin nanopores could be used for sequencing DNA.

 In 2003 Professor Bayley moved to the UK and joined the Department of Chemistry at the University of Oxford.
-Supported by funding from the MRC, BBSRC, and EPSRC, his work on nanopore technology continued to thrive alongside a rapidly expanding research team.
+Supported by funding from the MRC, BBSRC and EPSRC, his work on nanopore technology continued to thrive alongside a rapidly expanding research team.
 Building on techniques and discoveries made by fellow scientists, his research led to many breakthrough developments, particularly in techniques that allowed the ‘sensing’ of individual molecules passing through a pore.
-Nanopore DNA sequencing was born, and in 2005, Oxford Nanopore Technologies Ltd (ONT) was formed to support and further translate his research into applications in sequencing.
-Since its formation, ONT has raised over £250 million in investments and is valued at £1.5 billion (May 2018).
-ONT has also developed collaborations with leading nanopore researchers at other institutions, giving the company its market-leading position in nanopore sequencing.
+In 2005, a spin-out company was formed to support and further translate this research into applications in sequencing.

 In 1996 scientists showed that a single DNA molecule could move through a protein nanopore embedded within a biological membrane.
 However, the DNA molecule moved through the protein nanopore extremely fast; in the range of 1-10 microseconds per DNA base.
 This speed was too fast to accurately and reliably identify the sequence of the bases forming the DNA molecule as it moved through the pore; it was like trying to identify the passengers on a high-speed train by standing near the entrance of a tunnel as the train rushed past.
-In 2008, scientists at the Scripps Research Institute in the US, in collaboration with Professor Hagan Bayley, solved this problem by using an enzyme called DNA polymerase to slow down the DNA molecule as it passed through the protein nanopore.
-The DNA molecule moved through the protein pore at a much slower speed of around 2 milliseconds, a single base at a time.
-The single-base resolution of this approach and the ability to control the passage of DNA in single-base steps allowed nanopore sequencing technology to become a reality.
+In 2008, Professor Mohammed Reza Ghadiri’s team at the Scripps Research Institute in the US, in collaboration with Professor Hagan Bayley, solved this problem by using an enzyme called DNA polymerase to slow down the DNA molecule as it passed through the protein nanopore.
+In 2010 this method was improved by scientists at University of California Santa Cruz, and the ratcheting approach was then further refined by in-house scientists at Oxford Nanopore Technologies.
+The DNA molecule now moved through the protein pore at a much slower speed of around 2 milliseconds, a single base at a time.
+The single-base resolution of this approach and the ability to control the passage of DNA in single-base steps had laid the foundation for nanopore sequencing, but many technical challenges remained to deliver a device that could routinely be used in the laboratory or in the field.

 - In 1998, US and UK researchers including Dr Sydney Brenner and Sir John Sulston finished sequencing the genome of a tiny transparent nematode worm called Caenorhabditis elegans.
 The C. elegans genome project was the first complete genome of a multicellular organism.